hugos94/bag-of-features/README.md

-# bagOfFeatures
+# Bag Of Features

-Python Implementation of Bag of Features for Image Recongnition using OpenCV and sklearn
+Python Implementation of Bag of Words for Image Recongnition using OpenCV and sklearn

+## Original author
+This is a fork of [bikz05's](https://github.com/bikz05/bag-of-words) work.

+## Installation

+Dependencies:
+* numpy
+* sklearn
+* scipy

+### Note
+I am using OpenCV3 and a number of things have been moved to the [opencv_contrib](https://github.com/Itseez/opencv_contrib/) repo.
+Make sure you install the _xfeatures2d_ module to be able to use [SIFT](http://docs.opencv.org/3.1.0/da/df5/tutorial_py_sift_intro.html#gsc.tab=0).

 ## Training the Classifier
 ```